 No grants or loans for living costs will be payable during the period in which the absence falls, unless SFW decides that, in view of the circumstances underlining the absence, payment should be made either in full or in part (regulations 58(16) and 61(12) (2017) and 94 (2018)).
 If the period of absence falls across two periods, then whether or not the student should receive support during either of those two periods will depend upon the extent of the absence in each period.
 If the absence covers more than half of one period, then the student might not receive support at all for that period.
 Again, SFW has the discretion to decide whether or not it would be appropriate to pay full or only partial support or none at all, in respect of either of those two periods.
 If a student spends any time in prison they are ineligible for any support whilst the student is in prison (whether on remand or otherwise).
 SFW has the discretion to determine whether to pay full or partial support, or none at all whilst a student is in prison in an academic year.
 SFW need to consider what is appropriate in all the circumstances.
 SFW should consider using their discretion where stopping or recovering payments will cause financial hardship to students and prevent them from continuing with their course.
 In order to determine if a student should receive grants and loans for living costs for periods spent in prison during the academic year, SFW needs to consider factors such as a student's ability to pay rent and other living costs to enable them to continue with their course.
-It is expected that exercising the discretion would be appropriate when a student spends a very short time in prison. xxx
+It is expected that exercising the discretion would be appropriate when a student spends a very short time in prison.

-2012 cohort students only: where the student is deemed to be eligible for support for only part of the academic year (for example, because they lose their eligibility status, the Regulations do not allow the assessed student contribution to be reduced.
-See the AY 24/25 'Assessing Financial Entitlement' guidance for further details on calculation of contribution.
+Where the student is deemed to be eligible for support for only part of the academic year, the Regulations do not allow the assessed student contribution to be reduced.